faranalytics/socketnaut/README.md

 ## Usage

-This simple "Hello, World!" app is a complete Socketnaut Service.  **You're looking at an ordinary Node.js web app**, except that a `ServiceProxy` instance is created in the `index.js` module and a `ServiceAgent` instance is created in the scaled `http_server.js` module - *that is all it takes to scale this web app*.
+This simple app is a complete Socketnaut service that responds to requests with "Hello, World!".  **You're looking at an ordinary Node.js web app**, except that a `ServiceProxy` instance is created in the `index.js` module and a `ServiceAgent` instance is created in the scaled `http_server.js` module - *that is all it takes to scale this web app*.
 Scaling sophisticated web applications is just as easy.

 The `index.js` module runs the Service's `ServiceProxy` and the scaled `http_server.js` module runs the Service's `ServiceAgent`.
 The `http_server.js` module is scaled according to the value of the `workerCount` property of the `ServiceProxy`.

 Please see the [Hello, World! example](https://github.com/faranalytics/socketnaut/tree/main/examples/hello_world) for a working implementation.

 `index.js`

+This is the main thread.

 ```js
 import * as net from 'node:net';
 import { createServiceProxy } from 'socketnaut';